Chart Color Schemes

 Clontarf's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions are arthritis and asthma, affecting 6.9% and 6.2% of residents respectively.
-76.6% of residents report being completely free from medical ailments, compared to 77.4% in Greater Sydney.
-Clontarf has 18.4% of its population aged 65 and over (298 people), higher than the 16.5% in Greater Sydney.
-Health outcomes among seniors are notably strong, largely mirroring those of the general population.
+Seventy-six point six percent of residents declared themselves completely clear of medical ailments, compared to 77.4% across Greater Sydney.
+Eighteen point five percent of residents are aged 65 and over (327 people), which is higher than the 16.5% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health